badsectorlabs/ludus/docs/docs/developers/contributing.md

 ## Developer's Certificate of Origin (DCO) ##

-By submitting code you are agree and can certify the below:
+By submitting code you agree to and can certify the below:

 ```
     Developer's Certificate of Origin 1.1